horker/oxyplotcli/README.md

 ### Series, axis and annotation creation cmdlets

 OxyPlot CLI provides cmdlets corresponding to series, axis and annotation classes in OxyPlot.
-By calling one of these cmdlets, you can create an object of the type that the cmdlet name suggests.
+By calling these cmdlets, you can create any object of the type that the cmdlet name suggests.

 (TBD: aliases)